+Stage fright!
 You have to speak in front of an audience.
 Perhaps you know the people, perhaps you don’t.
 Perhaps it’s a big audience, maybe it’s not.
 It doesn’t matter, because all of a sudden, the heart beats faster, the palms get sweaty, the butterflies start bouncing around in your stomach, the throat dries up.
-Stage fright has arrived!

 It happens even to the most seasoned of speakers.
 And it happened to Joe Kowan, a graphic designer and folk singer.
 In a very candid TED Talk, Joe talks about how he learned to get the better of his nerves when performing.